charlieellington/zebra/documentation/step1-setup.md

 * * * * *

 By the end of these two phases, the project should be running a lean one-page site with Zebra Design's name and base styling.
 We've established a solid foundation with the template's components (hero, about, services, etc.) intact and removed distractions.
 The next steps would likely involve adding Zebra-specific content to each section and any further custom features, but with the environment set up and the unnecessary parts stripped out, we have a clean slate to build on.
 All these tasks follow professional front-end practices: making incremental changes, testing after each, and reusing existing code to speed up development while reducing bugs.

+---

+## Completion Status

+### Phase 1 ✅
+Completed and verified.
+Repository created, template forked, environment set up, and development server running.

+### Phase 2 ✅
+Completed on [date].
+All tasks verified:
+- Successfully removed Portfolio, Testimonials, and Contact sections
+- Updated all branding from "Lume Studio" to "Zebra Design"
+- Implemented complete color scheme using CSS variables
+- Navigation configured with smooth scrolling
+- Pricing page created at `/pricing`
+- All components tested and working
+- Changes committed (commit: 2c739b4)

+The site is now ready for content customization and further development phases.